nicksstapleton/blog/_posts/2026-02-03-logos-buyers-guide.md

 - **New Studies in Biblical Theology Series Collection - NSBT (53 vols.)**
 - **New Dictionary of Biblical Theology**
 - **Calvin's Institutes of the Christian Religion (2 vols.)**
+- **Charles Spurgeon Complete Sermon Collection (63 vols.)**
 - **A Greek–English Lexicon of the New Testament and Other Early Christian Literature, 3rd ed.
 (BDAG)**

-If my study bundle is out of your budget or not your cup of tea, I'd suggest picking up:
+To round out my study bundle or if it outside your budget, I'd suggest picking up:
 - [Researcher Silver](https://logos.sjv.io/zx6rbM) (This gets you NA28 and BHS along with other helpful resources)
 - [Preacher Gold](https://logos.sjv.io/PO24VY) (This will get you some solid commentaries like Pillar and other great resources to build out your theological library)